1. More people willing to adopt/foster

 All children in foster care or adopted have experienced trauma.
 Even when placed as infants they have already experienced the loss of their birth family and possible trauma during pregnancy.
 Foster/adoptive families need a place where they feel supported, encouraged, and understood.

 We were fortunate to have met many foster families through our agency.
-We have found support from these families and from the monthly support groups offered by both our agency and our church.
+We have found support from these families and the monthly support groups offered by both our agency and our church.
 Since our adoption, we have tried to remain active in our foster care community as well.
 That wasn’t difficult since we received another unexpected foster care placement just two months after our adoption.

 3. Lower the cost of private adoption